Virtual Coulomb branch and vertex functions: Virtual Coulomb branch: abelian case

 \subsection{Varying polarizations}

 Let $\ff(-)$ denote the \emph{fraction field}.
 Consider

-in which all $K_{\sK \times \sT \times \bC^*_q\times \bC^*_\hbar} (\pt)_{N(\Pol)}$ are viewed as subrings.
+in which all $K_{\sK \times \sT \times \bC^*_q\times \bC^*_\hbar} (\pt)_{\sN(\Pol)}$ are viewed as subrings.

-We would like to relate Coulomb branch defined for different choices of polarizations.
-A rough expectaction is that Coulomb branches for all choices of polarizations are isomorphic after appropriately enlarging the coefficient rings.
+We would like to relate virtual Coulomb branches defined for different choices of polarizations.
+A rough expectaction is that virtual Coulomb branches for all choices of polarizations are isomorphic after appropriately enlarging the coefficient rings.

-One way to do so is by localization.
-However, since the spaces involved are of infinite-dimensional, we need to pass to certain completed coefficient rings.
+One way to realize it is via localization.
+However, since the spaces involved are infinite-dimensional, we need to pass to certain completed coefficient rings.
 Consider

 In particular, \emph{Laurent series} in $q$, and hence functions such as $(x_i)_\infty$ and $\vartheta(x_i)$ are included in this ring.
 These are regarded as subrings in $K_{\sK \times \sT \times \bC^*_q\times \bC^*_\hbar} (\pt)^\wedge_\loc := \ff (\bC[a^{\pm 1}, s^{\pm 1}, \hbar^{\pm 1}] ((q)))$.